jcavar/refresher/README.md

 ##Credits

-refresher is created by [Josip Cavar](https://twitter.com/josip04) and inspired by [SVPullToRefresh](https://github.com/samvermette/SVPullToRefresh/)
+Refresher is created by [Josip Cavar](https://twitter.com/josip04) and inspired by [SVPullToRefresh](https://github.com/samvermette/SVPullToRefresh/)